-Juneteenth, observed on June 19th, is a national holiday celebrating the emancipation of enslaved Americans.
+Juneteenth, observed on June 20th, is a national holiday celebrating the emancipation of enslaved Americans.
 Today, we take the time to reflect upon and educate ourselves on previous events in American history.
 By doing so, we can work towards doing our part in creating a more tolerant and inclusive society.
-In honor of Juneteenth, our staff at We Can Code IT will be having a silent reflection between 2:15 and 3:15 PM, to focus on inclusion and diversity in our own way while educating ourselves on the holiday.
 We invite you to join us in our reflection.
-During this [...]
+During this time, we hope that you think about the impact of social inequity in our communities.
+One way you might choose to do this is by reviewing the articles linked below. https://www.usatoday.com/story/news/nation/2021/06/15/juneteenth-2021-history-holiday-how-celebrate/7633328002/ https://www.history.com/news/what-is-juneteenth https://www.nytimes.com/article/juneteenth-day-celebration.html https://nmaahc.si.edu/events/juneteenth

 “Why Is Silicon Valley So Awful to Women?”
 It happens in Ohio, too.
 We Can Code IT is helping women in tech overcome challengesCoding Bootcamp2017-06-02T13:04:26-04:00